 If you want to lighten it up, a fresh chopped salad with homemade Italian dressing is great!

 This casserole will last in the fridge for up to 3 days, as long as it’s placed in an airtight container.
-When reheating, if it seems dry, add in a little chicken broth to rehydrate.

-Yes, this is a great casserole to make ahead of time.
-Cook your onions as directed, before placing them in a covered casserole dish and putting it in the fridge.
+This is a great casserole to make ahead of time!
+Cook your onions as directed, then transfer them to a covered casserole dish and store it in the fridge for up to 3 days.

 The cracker topping is easy to make ahead of time and stored in a plastic bag until it’s time to make your casserole.